thegworld/gtx-browser/services/device/generic_sensor/README.md

 ##### Permissions policy integration

-The Chromium implementation follows the spec and integrates with the Permissions Policy spec.
+The GTx Browser implementation follows the spec and integrates with the Permissions Policy spec.

 The [Policy Controlled